Gihan526/newsfeed_widget/README.md

 **Caching (ISR)** - `export const revalidate = 3600` tells Next.js to render the page once, cache the HTML, and only re-fetch the feed at most once per hour.
 Visitors get an instant static page;
-Inc42 doesn't get hammered on every request.
+Inc42 doesn't get fetched on every request.

 ### 2. `app/NewsFeed.tsx` - the client (UI)